 Renal transplantation involves the surgical implantation of a kidney from either a living or deceased donor into the body of a patient with ESRD.
-Generally, candidates must have GFRs less than 20 mL/ min/1.73 m2.
+Generally, candidates must have GFRs less than 20 mL/min/1.73 m2.
 Transplants are classified as living donor related, living donor unrelated, or deceased (cadaveric) donor.
 The first truly successful human kidney transplant was in 1954 by Dr. Joseph Murray at Brigham Hospital in Boston.
 This first transplant involved identical twins, as anti-rejection medications had yet to be discovered.
 In the 1960s, tissue typing and anti-rejection drugs made the use of deceased donor kidneys and non-twin living donors possible.

 In 1980, more than 3,000 kidney transplants were being performed annually.
 By 2013, this figure had risen to more than 17,600 [108].
 Fewer than one-third of transplanted kidneys were from living donors in 2013.
-In 2018, the number of kidney transplants reached an all-time high of 22,393, an increase of 6.5% compared with 2017 [10].
+In 2021, the number of kidney transplants reached an all-time high of 25,549 [11].

 The benefits of renal transplantation should not be underestimated.
 The survival of transplant patients is far higher than patients receiving dialysis.
 Some of this may be attributable to patient selection; healthier patients are selected for transplantation and terminally ill patients are rarely selected.
 Still, the statistics are impressive.
-At 90.1%, the five-year survival rate for transplant patients is more than twice the rate for patients receiving dialysis (43.9%) [10].
+At 91.5%, the five-year survival rate for transplant patients is more than twice the rate for patients receiving dialysis (40.7%)

+[11].
 However, patient survival is not the same as donor graft survival.
-For the most recent years of data available, the probability of graft survival for living-donor transplants was 99%, 92%, and 79%, for 1-, 5-, and 10-year periods post-transplant, respectively [108].
+For the most recent years of data available, the probability of graft survival for living-donor transplants was 98%, 88%, and 79%, for 1-, 5-, and 10-year periods post-transplant, respectively [108].